onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 If you’re watching this - you’re early to something truly big - the right side of history will unfold before you

-The ultimate metric is not gdp but the number of nuclear warheads in the world - we know with high certainty what happens in quasars millions of light years away and yet we can’t seem to figure out how to organize ourselves to not kill and cheat each other. we are universal explainers
+The ultimate metric is not gdp but the number of nuclear warheads in the world - we know with high certainty what happens in quasars millions of light years away and yet we can’t seem to figure out how to organize ourselves to not kill and cheat each other.
+    We’ve understood everything from quarks to quasars and everything in between - and yet we kill each other we are universal explainers
 How depressing is that there isn't a single credible plan for how humanity could unite and prosper that isn't one of the current powers simply dominating the others but transcending conflict altogether?